openebs/openebs/ROADMAP.md

 Typically the items under this category fall under 3 to 6 months roadmap.
 At a high level, the focus is towards moving the alpha and beta engines towards stable by adding more automated e2e tests and updating the corresponding user and contributor documents.
 To name a few backlogs (not in any particular order) on the near-term radar where we are looking for additional help:

-* Update user documentation with reference stacks of running various workloads using OpenEBS volumes
+- Update user documentation with reference stacks of running various workloads using OpenEBS volumes
-* Auto provisioning of block devices that can be used with OpenEBS storage engines
+- Auto provisioning of block devices that can be used with OpenEBS storage engines
-* Enhancements to OpenEBS CLI (openebsctl) for better status reporting and management of various OpenEBS components
+- Enhancements to OpenEBS CLI (openebsctl) for better status reporting and management of various OpenEBS components
-* Building additional Grafana Dashboards for OpenEBS Components, Pools and Volumes, that can be used to monitor SLOs
+- Building additional Grafana Dashboards for OpenEBS Components, Pools and Volumes, that can be used to monitor SLOs
-* Move NDM API (Kubernetes custom resources) to v1
+- Move NDM API (Kubernetes custom resources) to v1
-* Split the provisioners and/or operators from the mono-repos [openebs/maya](https://github.com/openebs/maya) and [openebs/external-storage](https://github.com/openebs/external-storage) into individual repos
+- Split the provisioners and/or operators from the mono-repos [openebs/maya](https://github.com/openebs/maya) and [openebs/external-storage](https://github.com/openebs/external-storage) into individual repos
-* Setup E2e pipelines for ARM Clusters
+- Setup E2e pipelines for ARM Clusters
-* Simplify the setup of NFS based Read-Write-Many volumes using OpenEBS RWO block volumes
+- Simplify the setup of NFS based Read-Write-Many volumes using OpenEBS RWO block volumes
-* Refactor the website and user documentation to be built as a single website using Hugo, similar to other CNCF projects
+- Refactor the website and user documentation to be built as a single website using Hugo, similar to other CNCF projects
-* Move towards GitHub actions based builds from Travis for all the repositories.
+- Move towards GitHub actions based builds from Travis for all the repositories.
 Currently there is a mix of Travis and GitHub actions
-* Conform with the new enhancements coming in the newer Kubernetes releases around Capacity based provisioning, CSI, and so forth
+- Conform with the new enhancements coming in the newer Kubernetes releases around Capacity based provisioning, CSI, and so forth
-* Automate the workflows around handling scenarios like compelete cluster failures that currently require some manual steps
+- Automate the workflows around handling scenarios like compelete cluster failures that currently require some manual steps
-* Custom Kubernetes storage schedulers to address auto-rebalancing of the data placed on the nodes to help with scale up/down of Kubernetes nodes
+- Custom Kubernetes storage schedulers to address auto-rebalancing of the data placed on the nodes to help with scale up/down of Kubernetes nodes
+- User-friendly installation & configuration command-line tool (analogy to linkerd CLI for linkerd)
+- Allow Mayastor Pools to incorporate more than one capacity contributing disk device
+- Failed replicas should be garbage collected (return capacity to Mayastor Pool)
+- Allow a new replica to be created within the same Mayastor Pool as the failed replica it replaces

 ## Future